by Wendy Graham

 During her trial Zelle was interrogated by Captain Pierre Bouchardon, a military prosecutor, who held up her way of living as evidence against her.
 She is supposed to have replied

 "A courtesan, I admit it.
 A spy, never!"

 In 2017, archives of the trial were released by the French government and do not reflect a fair trial.
 There is some evidence Georges Ladoux set her up and perhaps even falsified evidence against her.
 It was a desperate time for the French.
-There were vast war casualties and moral was at appallingly low levels.
-Arresting a double agent painted the French war effort in a suddenly much better light.
+There were vast war casualties and morale was at appallingly low levels.
+Arresting a double agent painted the French war effort suddenly in a much better light.

 The prosecution during Zelle’s trial went so far as to blame her for the deaths of 50,000 French soldiers, though no specific evidence was ever provided as to how she caused these fatalities.
 There is also little evidence she ever passed on any information of value beyond gossip.
-Zelle did admit she had accepted money from Germany but claimed she treated it as payment for clothes of her’s that went missing on a German train.
+Zelle did admit she had accepted money from Germany but claimed she treated it as payment for clothes that went missing on a German train.

 An exhibit that opened in 2017 on Mata Hari at the Museum of Friesland in her hometown of Leeuwarden in the Netherlands backs up this view.
 Today most view her, certainly as a spy, just not a very good one, more as a woman naively trying to pay her way during a time of war and providing an easy scapegoat for a nation during desperate times.
 In fact as early as 1930 the German government exculpated Zelle.